 Identifying the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.

-Identifying the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.

-Identifying the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.

-Identifying the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.
+To identify the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.

-Identifying the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action Plan.
+Identifying the elements associated with the elaboration of the draft Declaration as the blueprint for the implementation of the Action PlanIdentifying the constituent elements of the draft Declaration as the blueprint for the implementation of the Action Plan.

-The working group should report to the 2021 meeting of TDAG on actions taken and progress toward reform of WTDC-21.

 The working group should report to the 2021 meeting of TDAG on actions taken and progress toward reform of WTDC-21.

 TDAG Working Group on Resolutions, Declaration and Thematic Priorities:

 The Working Group on WTDC Resolutions, Declaration and Thematic Priorities has as its mission to advance initial discussions on the administrative elements of the Conference in order to help facilitate inter-regional agreement and create efficiencies in time spent on these matters at the Conference.
 It will conduct its work via correspondence and virtual meeting sessions and report to the 2021 meeting of TDAG on actions taken and progress toward reform of WTDC-21.